 Properly stored, fresh Shishitos can last up to two weeks when stored in a paper or plastic bag in the warmest part of your refrigerator.

-How To Cook Shishito Peppers in Your Instant Pot
+How to make blistered Shishito peppers in an Instant Pot

-- First, combine mayonnaise, yogurt, mustard, honey, vinegar, horseradish, chili-garlic sauce, and salt in a small bowl.
+- First, make the sauce, because you’re gonna use some in the pot!
+Combine mayonnaise, yogurt, mustard, honey, vinegar, horseradish, chili-garlic sauce, and salt in a small bowl.
 Whisk well to combine, then set it aside.

 - Next, plug in your Instant Pot (or chosen electric pressure cooker) and press the “Sauté” button.
 Drizzle a bit of sesame oil into the pot, add 1 tablespoon of that yogurt-honey mustard sauce, and dump in the peppers.
 Grab a pair of kitchen tongs and toss everything, coating the peppers with that delicious sauce.